-Pennsylvania offers need-based grant funding to qualified state residents.
-As a student, you begin the PHEAA (Pennsylvania Higher Education Assistance Agency) State Grant application process when you submit the Free Application for Federal Student Aid (FAFSA).
-If you wish to apply for funds for a Summer PHEAA State Grant, you must complete a separate application.
+Pennsylvania offers need-based grant funding to qualified state residents through the Pennsylvania Higher Education Assistance Agency (PHEAA).
+As a student, you begin the PA State Grant application process when you submit the Free Application for Federal Student Aid (FAFSA).
+If you wish to apply for funds for a Summer PA State Grant, you must complete a separate application.

-Montgomery County Community College must be listed as your school choice on the State Grant application in order for you to receive the PHEAA State Grant at MCCC.
+Montgomery County Community College must be listed as your school choice on the State Grant application in order for you to receive the PA State Grant at Montco.

-You can review and/or update your school choice with PHEAA.
+You can review and/or update your school choice with PA State Grant Program.

-- Log in with your AES or PHEAA account credentials or create a new account.
+- Log in with your AES or PA State Grant account credentials or create a new account.

 - Once logged in, select the current academic year under Grant Status > Change School Information Form.
 Update the school choice and submit.
-Note: this change only adjusts the PHEAA Grant record, not the FAFSA.
+Note: this change only adjusts the PA State Grant record, not the FAFSA.

 Basic Eligibility Requirements

-The basic eligibility requirements reviewed by PHEAA when it receives an application are:
+The basic eligibility requirements reviewed by the PA State Grant Program when it receives an application are: